JasonConger/Splunk-PTS-2019/Dashboard Workshop/Lesson 4/README.md

 }
 ```

-## Write up the Simple XML to the JavaScript
+## Wire up the Simple XML to the JavaScript

 * Refresh Splunk after adding the .js and .css files
   * `$SPLUNK_HOME/bin/splunk restart`